quangLinh9038/capstone/README.md

   * Connecting to both PostgreSQl and Neo4j databases.
   * CRUD operations for all models of the system.
-  * Authentication and Authorization middleware.
+  * Authentication and Authorization middleware token based.
   * Querying locations of personalized interests.
   * Querying full Itinerary for a new trip.